-Thanks for enquiring about Australian Shepherds.
+Thanks for enquiring about our Aussies and Mini Americans.

-From a reputable breeder, the only difference between Australian Shepherds, Miniature Australian Shepherds and Toy Australian
+From a reputable breeder, the only real difference between Australian Shepherds and Miniature American Shepherds should be size

+Shepherd is political in nature.
 Historical pictures from the 50's 60's and even the 70's show that Australian Shepherds under 18 inches

 at the shoulders were a naturally occurring size within the breed as they still are today.
 The Australian Shepherd Breed Standard was

 written to "prefer" dogs that were over 18 inches but with no height disqualification.

 dogs as the foundation of the Mini Aussie.
 Some of the foundation dogs used to establish the mini size were not registered and had no

-known or recorded pedigree, whether they were 100% aussies or not is the foundation for the hostility between
+known or recorded pedigree, whether they were 100% aussies or not is the foundation for the hostility between Aussie breeders and

 The preferred height for each size is as follows....